 Glenn holds a degree in civil engineering, with a focus on construction management, from the University of Waterloo.
 He is also a member of Hartman Custom Homebuilders.
 Glenn leads a team of experienced Passive House builders and other building pros making the transition to Passive House building techniques.

 Marc is the principle of ML Enterprises, a contractor specializing in excavation and foundations.
-He excavates all lots at The Village Farm and oversees the installation of utilities, services and roads.
+He brings a wide range of mechanical and technical knowledge and skills, excelling at both troubleshooting and problem solving.

-Nicole is an editor and project manager by trade and has spent 25 years working with various Canadian publishers.
+Nicole is an editor and project manager by trade and has spent more than 25 years working with various Canadian publishers.
 She has a keen interest in sustainable urban design and architecture.